Securiti Named a 2022 Cool Vendor in Data Security by GartnerDownload Now

 A memorable and positive user experience on any website relies heavily on the user navigating the site seamlessly without any issues—the slightest of glitches can put that user experience in jeopardy.
 An example of a glitch would be if a user adds an item to their shopping cart, and the moment they move on to another webpage, their cart is empty again.

-To ensure something like this does not occur, almost all websites use session cookies.
+Almost all websites use session cookies to ensure something like this does not occur.
 They have an extraordinarily succinct but vital role in ensuring a smooth user experience on websites.

 Also known as a transient cookie or a temporary cookie, a session cookie is only active during each browsing session and is programmed to be automatically deleted at the end of each browsing session when the user exits the web browser.
 Users can also restrict the use of session cookies during their browsing sessions manually.